FactorySimPy/FactorySimPy/docs/examples.md

 ***An example to understand how to simulate packing and unpacking of items using SPLITTER and COMBINER***

 Consider a system which has to pack 5 base items of `flow_item_type`="item" in to an entity of `flow_item_type`="pallet".
 And in the same example the method to unpack these packed items using a SPLITTER is also shown.
+There are two sources, SRC1 (producing "items") and SRC2 (producing "pallets").
+These flow items are combined inside combiner and are pushed to a buffer.
+Splitter takes the items from the combiner and splits it into items and pallets and pushes it into sinks.
+Out_edge_selection of the splitter is a generator function that depends on the type of the item.
+It chooses index 0, incase the flow item is of type "item" and 1 if it is type "pallet".

 ```python